shreedeepm-bs/bootstrap-calculator/README.md

 ### Round 2 Update
 - Modify the existing calculator app to include dark mode only.
 The toggle should dynamically change the UI theme using tailwind css or CSS variables.

+### Round 2 Update
+- Modify the existing calculator app to include dark mode only.
+The toggle should dynamically change the UI theme using tailwind css or CSS variables.